OECD 202, Regulation (EG) Nr. 440/2008 C.2, DIN EN ISO 6341, DIN 38412-L30

 Test substance properties

-Dependent on the characteristic of the test substance the design of the test will be adapted: static test design without renewal of the test solution for soluble substances and semistatic test design with renewal of the test solution after 24 h for non-soluble substances.
+Dependent on the characteristic of the test substance the design of the test will be adapted: static test design without renewal of the test solution for soluble substances and semistatic test design with renewal of the test solution after 24 h for unstable or adsorbing substances.

-For testing wastewaters, the daphnia toxicity test is applied in a more simplified screening version with two parallel test flasks each with 5 daphnids per test concentration.
+For testing wastewaters, the daphnia toxicity test is applied in a more simplified screening version with two parallel test vessels each containing 5 daphnids per test concentration.
 Test duration is 24 h.
-The Lowest Ineffective Dilution, for which at least 90% of the daphnids are mobile, is used as test result (=LIDD-value).
+The Lowest Ineffective Dilution, for which at least 90% of the daphnids are mobile, is given as test result (=LIDD-value).
 Hereby, the LID corresponds to the dilution factor or the reciprocal value of the volume proportion of the wastewater (No. 402 Wastewater Ordinance and DIN 38412-L30).